“Prepare for the unknown by studying how others in the past have coped with the unforeseeable and the unpredictable.”

 Book: The Project Management Answer Book

 I am grateful that many were willing to share their experiences with me, and I look forward to sharing them with you all over the next couple of weeks.
 Stay tuned for more lessons from Peter Taylor (The Lazy Project Manager), Robert Kelly (Kelly Project Solutions / Host of #PMChat) and more.
-If you have learned an important lesson in project management and would like us to share it, please drop me a line at kim[at]onedesk[dot]com.
+If you have learned any important project management lessons and would like us to share it, please drop me a line at hello[at]onedesk[dot]com.

 Related blog posts:

 What is Project Management? – A Video Infographic

 Project Success Lesson: Honesty is The Best Policy by Henry Chuks

 Project Management Mistakes and Developing Lessons Learned by Robert Kelly